wp-plugins/wp-ajaxify-comments/readme.txt

 There are problems when using an old jQuery version.
 The plugin was successfully tested with jQuery 1.4.4.

-The debugging mode does not work in Internet Explorer; please use Firebug or Google Chrome for debugging wp-ajaxify-comments.
+The debugging mode does not work in Internet Explorer 8 (and older versions); please use Firebug, Google Chrome or Internet Explorer 9 or above for debugging wp-ajaxify-comments.

 = Does this plugin work with every WordPress theme? =